ton-defi-org/ton-offline-transaction/vesting.md

-# Using Vesting Contact on a black computer
+# Using Vesting Contract on a black computer (air-gapped) WalletV3 and WalletV4 support

 ## What you need